Help & Answers

 How does residential recall training work?

 It happens throughout an intensive residential stay, not in isolated lessons.
-Your hound lives with me for at least seven nights and learns reliable recall in real situations, on real walks, day after day, which is exactly how the behaviour becomes dependable.
-The Residential Recall programme starts from £850.
+Your hound lives with me and learns reliable recall in real situations, on real walks, day after day, which is exactly how the behaviour becomes dependable.
+Seven nights (£850) covers e-collar conditioning only; the full twenty-one-night package (£1,700) sees the training through.
+Training runs on my own e-collar, and at the end you buy an Educator Mini and I set it up for your hound.

 What do you actually teach?